Mid leveltech

 Q1

-Walk me through how you would design a comprehensive test strategy for a REST API that handles user authentication and payment processing.
-What tools and frameworks would you use, and how would you prioritize your test cases?
+Walk me through how you would design a comprehensive test strategy for a microservices-based REST API.
+What types of testing would you prioritize, and how would you decide between automated and manual testing?

 Q2